Circular Economy Organics Sector Transformation Fund – Funded projects

 Project: Expand the council’s existing open window composting facility to an in-vessel facility

-Swan Hill Rural City Council will receive co-funding to expand the council’s existing small-scale open window composting facility to an in-vessel facility.
-The upgrade will support future rollout of FOGO in the council area.
-The $1,442,100 project will allow the processing of an additional 1,000 tonnes of organic waste each year and support 14 jobs during construction and a further 3 ongoing positions.
+Swan Hill Rural City Council will receive co-funding to expand its existing small-scale open window composting facility and enable the processing of local FOGO material.
+The $1.35 million project will allow the processing of an additional 1,300 tonnes of organic waste each year and support 14 jobs during construction and a further 3 ongoing positions.

 More information